ibrahimsaber1/poultrysync-ordering/README.md

 ### 2. Configure Environment Variables

-Add the `.env` file with the credentials sent to u via email it :
+Add the `.env` file with the credentials sent to u via email :

 ```env
 DB_NAME=your_database_name